Londinium: 4th century

 The location of Londinium's original cathedral is uncertain.
 The present structure of St Peter upon Cornhill was designed by Christopher Wren following the Great Fire in 1666, but it stands upon the highest point in the area of old Londinium and medieval legends tied it to the city's earliest Christian community.
 However, the east end of St Peter's and its high altar, is also positioned above the area where some basilicas of the period had a pagan shrine room (also known as an aedes).
 Wheeler proposed that a Christian church might have been established on its site and that this accounted for the later medieval legends.
 The possible existence of the shrine room is supported by 19th-century excavations under Gracechurch Street, immediately adjacent to the church's eastern end.
 These unearthed an adjoining room covered in yellow panels with a black border, 'with a tessellated floor, suggesting it may have had a higher status than normal, possibly acting as an antechamber for the aedes or shrine-room'.
 The alignment of the church is close to the lines of the basilica, being off by just two degrees, and it is feasible for the understructure to have utilized the dry solid 2nd century basilica wall fabric for support.

 If St Peter's was built in the Roman era, it would make the church contemporaneous to the potential Romano-British church at Silchester, similarly built adjacent to the Roman Basilica and most likely pre-Constantine in age.
 London certainly had a Christian community in 314 when Bishop Restitutus attended the Council of Arles.
 This community must have had some meeting place, and apart from St Peter's no other location has yet been proposed, either in antiquity or in the modern era.
-There is, however, some conflicting evidence to the theory that St Peter's was deliberately cited above a pagan shrine room.
+There is, however, some conflicting evidence to the theory that St Peter's was deliberately sited above a pagan shrine room.
 Current research suggests it was very rare for early English Christian churches to be founded in pagan temples and that when temples were turned into churches, this occurred later, in the late 6th century and onwards.
 This was also true elsewhere in the Roman Empire; for example in Rome.
 By this time the former associations of the sites had probably died down.
 There is more evidence that early English Christian churches met in private homes and that some Roman villas also converted rooms to dedicated places of Christian worship.